 Cutting bread can be a true art form.
-Look at the video below from Sourdough Bread Art’s Instagram.
+Look at the video above from Sourdough Bread Art’s Instagram.
 I can’t help but be inspired from it!

 But it doesn’t have to be so elaborate.
 Spending much of my career in commercial bakeries there isn’t time to spend on design.
 The other loaves waiting for the oven would over proof!
 So I prefer to keep things simple.

 The 7 Things You’re (Probably) Doing Wrong!